presnick/ProgramsInformationPeople/_sources/SimplePythonData/HardCoding.rst

    y = 35
    abc = 62

-The operation ``20 + 35`` may be easy math to do in your head or with a calculator, but when you learn to program, you want to train yourself to notice useful patterns of how to solve problems, which will make your life easier (perhaps beyond programming, even!).
+The operation ``20 + 35`` may be easy math to do in your head or with a calculator, but when you learn to program, you want to train yourself to notice useful patterns of how to solve problems, which will make your life easier (perhaps beyond programming, even).

-The correct way to answer that sort of exercise would be to write: ``zx = y + x`` -- or ``zx = x + y``, as you were just reminded of the order of operations.
-This is not hard-coding, and it will be correct no matter what the values of ``x`` and ``y`` are.
+The correct way to answer that sort of exercise would be to write: ``zx = y + x`` (or ``zx = x + y``, as you were just reminded of the order of operations).
+That is not hard-coding, and it will be correct no matter what the values of ``x`` and ``y`` are.

 In the code above, if the value of ``x`` were ``40``, ``55`` would not be the correct value for ``zx`` to have.
 But ``zx = y + x`` would still be absolutely correct.

-Another way of thinking about hard-coding is to ask yourself: *Will my answer be correct even if the provided variables had different values?* If the answer to that question is no, you're probably hard-coding, which you should try to avoid -- and there's probably a slightly more concise way to construct your answer!
+Another way of thinking about hard-coding is to ask yourself: *Will my answer be correct even if the provided variables had different values?* If the answer to that question is no, you're probably hard-coding, which you should avoid -- and there's probably at least a slightly more concise way to construct your answer!